EmbodiedCity/AirScape.code/phase2/README.md

 Use phase-1 airscape to get outcomes based on different prompts and seeds, which boosts diversity that allows for foreseeable capbability for evolution.

+The details are basically same as the phase-1 code, just open [phase1](https://github.com/EmbodiedCity/AirScape.code/edit/main/phase1) to learn more about its trainin and usage.

 Open [inference](https://github.com/EmbodiedCity/AirScape.code/edit/main/phase2/inference) to see more details.

 ### 3. Discriminator